 You’re going to have more peace, creativity, and ability to stay in the present.
 It’s also going to be easier to let things go, forgive, make wise decisions, and be more equipped to create the life you want.

 If you are ready to bring essential oils into your life and meditation practice I have a special gift for YOU!
-I’m having a limited time special to celebrate my 6th year of educating about essential oils.
-This is the biggest sale we’ve had yet!
-I’m really excited for this because we’ve never offered this before.
-You will receive 25% off select kits on my Shop Page!
+I've been education people about essential oils since 2011 and am passionate about helping you feel your very best.
+You will receive 25% off select starter kits on my shop page!

 Disclaimer: Not everyone is the same.
 That sounds obvious, but when it comes to using essential oils, although a particular essential oil might suit most people, there are likely to be some for whom that particular essential oil is not so effective.
 When using essential oils, don’t be disheartened if a particular oil isn’t as effective for you as it may seem for others; simply choose another that has similar properties.
 It’s important to always use high-quality oils with extraction methods that are working towards healing our planet and its inhabitants.
 For best practices for your safety, consult a medical professional before starting a wellness routine.
 This post is for informational purposes only and an avenue for me to share with you how I use my oils.
 Essential oils are not designed to cure, prevent, or treat disease.